developer328/stm32_hal_nrf24_library/README.md

     nrf24_auto_retr_limit(15);

-    Can be set from 0 to 15
+    //Can be set from 0 to 15